hashicorp/design-system/website/docs/components/stepper/partials/guidelines/guidelines.md

 ### When not to use

-- In isolation or not as part of a larger pattern.
+- In isolation, consider a standard [Helios icon](/foundations/icons/library).

 ## Content

-While the most common example of content within a stepper indicator is numerical (1, 2, 3), other types of sequential ordering may also be used (A, B, C).
+While the most common example of content within a Step Indicator is numerical (1, 2, 3), other types of sequential ordering may also be used (A, B, C).

-!!!
-Info

-This is only relevant for the Step Indicator, the Task Indicator does not accept a text property.
-!!!